recommend-games/blog/content/posts/sdj_2020/index.md

 * by (at least) **3 to 4 players**
 * with a minimum age of at most **14 years old** (better yet 12).

 Further, we need to talk about a game's release date.
-It's actually not that easy to exactly pinpoint which games are eligible for the award as the jury generally will consider games that were released between April 2019 and March 2020 *into wider German distribution*.
+It's actually not that easy to exactly pinpoint which games are eligible for the award as the jury would generally consider games that were released between April 2019 and March 2020[^covid] *into wider German distribution*.
 BoardGameGeek keeps record of the year of first release, which could be a limited first print run in a different market.
 A game that was released years ago in its homecountry might be nominated for {{% color "#E30613" %}}***Spiel des Jahres***{{% /color %}} years later when it hits the German market.
 This happened with {{% game 219215 %}}Werewords{{% /game %}} which was first released in 2017, but saw a German edition only in early 2019 and was nominated that year.
 So by simply filtering on the year in the BGG database we might miss some releases, but *c'est la vie*…

-Without further ado, let's look at this years candidates that meet all those criteria!
+Without further ado, let's find some games that meet all those criteria!

 # Candidates for {{% color "#E30613" %}}*Spiel des Jahres*{{% /color %}}